top of page

 Short answer?
 Not really.

-Beyond personal safety, there’s also building code to consider.
-Most stair railing systems are required to withstand a certain amount of force without shifting or pulling away from the structure.
-If your railing moves when pressure is applied, there’s a good chance it’s no longer code-compliant.
+There’s also the issue of building code.
+Stair railings aren’t just decorative — they’re required to withstand a certain amount of force without pulling loose or shifting.
+If a railing moves when pressure is applied, there’s a strong chance it no longer meets current safety standards.

 railing contractor securing wooden railing system with nail gun